3for/Contracts/README.md

 ## Installation
 If all you want to do is read the contract, there is no installation required; just go to  **contracts\PointToken.sol**.
-In the whitepaper is a complete walkthrough of the logic behind the contract.

-If you want to run the contract locally or run the tests, you need to install Truffle [Truffle](http://truffleframework.com/):
+If you want to run the contract locally or run the tests, you need to install  [Truffle](http://truffleframework.com/):

 ```bash
 npm install -g truffle